Cycletouring the

 Biggest natural danger is probably

-drowning if you haven't learnt how to swim.
+drowning if you haven't learned how to swim.
 If you

 canals aren't very deep.